Other crops (descriptive lists)

 Spring oilseed rape harvest results

-Spring oilseed rape sowing list for harvest 2024 (pdf)
+Spring oilseed rape trial sites for harvest 2025 (pdf)

 Spring oilseed rape yield results (pdf)